oliver-io/streamerson/README.md

 # Example:

-A thousand-foot view of what this package is attempting to enable:
+A thousand-foot view of some stuff you can do:

 <!-- BEGIN-CODE: ./packages/examples/consumers/single-bidi/consumer-with-framework.example.ts -->
 [**consumer-with-framework.example.ts**](./packages/examples/consumers/single-bidi/consumer-with-framework.example.ts)